eXTReMe Tracker

 PRINTER AND PLOTTER ARTISTS, DON'T MISS THIS RGB-CMYK PRINTING COMPARISON.

 The RCW Real Color Wheel is also the Crystal Real Color Wheel.
 It shows the colors of these elements in there natural progression as they get darker.
-For instance, crystal oxides containing iron, go from yellow to brown, orange to brown or red to brown.
+For instance, crystal oxides containing iron and go from yellow to brown, orange to brown or red to brown.

 Light's RGB colorwheel is inaccurate for plotting pigments or for the artist to use as a color wheel in the field.
 Ultramarine blue must be opposite yellow and plot opposite yellow, like on this wheel.
 It is just as accurate as the simple RGB positioning of pure colors, only better because it includes the correct darker path colors.